Cannabis Legislation 2017: We’re Tracking All Legalization BillsLisa RoughFebruary 13, 2017

-- Likelihood of passing: This is not particularly likely to pass, and even if it did, it is unlikely that the state would make any moves to enact it.
+- Likelihood of passing: This is looking like it might have a chance at being signed into law, but it is unlikely that the state would make any moves to enact it.
 Part of the bill specifies a requirement that CBD would have to be rescheduled at a federal level for the law to be workable, so it’s really just a good faith measure.

 Assembly Bill 49 – Similarly, this bill also requires federal rescheduling to be workable, but would allow for the use of cannabidiol oil for medicinal purposes.